 1. Greige farmhouse bathroom

-A greige farmhouse bathroom combines the warmth of rustic living with a sophisticated color palette that feels fresh and achieve this look, designers often use greige-toned shiplap on the walls to add texture without overwhelming the space with heavy wood colors.
-A reclaimed wood vanity painted in a soft mushroom hue serves as a beautiful focal point, especially when topped with a white farmhouse wrought iron fixtures provide the necessary contrast to keep the room from looking too washed woven baskets and soft cotton towels enhances the cozy, lived-in feel that defines the modern farmhouse aesthetic for homeowners today.
+A greige farmhouse bathroom combines the warmth of rustic living with a sophisticated color palette that feels fresh and airy.
+To achieve this look, designers often use greige-toned shiplap on the walls to add texture without overwhelming the space with heavy wood colors.
+A reclaimed wood vanity painted in a soft mushroom hue serves as a beautiful focal point, especially when topped with a white farmhouse sink.
+Black wrought iron fixtures provide the necessary contrast to keep the room from looking too washed out.
+Incorporating woven baskets and soft cotton towels enhances the cozy, lived-in feel that defines the modern farmhouse aesthetic for homeowners today.

 2. Modern greige bathroom